kaiwk/leetcode.el/README.md

 (setq leetcode-prefer-sql "mysql")
 ```

-All supported languages can be found in `leetcode--prefer-language-suffixes` variable.
+All supported languages can be found in variable `leetcode--prefer-language-suffixes`.

 # Usage